Katharine McCormick: Legacy

 Katharine McCormick is a character in T.C.
 Boyle's novel Riven Rock (1998), which is mainly about her husband Stanley's mental illness.

 McCormick was inducted into the National Women's Hall of Fame in 1998.
 She was inducted into the Michigan Women's Hall of Fame in 2000.

-There is a dorm named after her at the Massachusetts Institute of Technology.
+There is a dorm named after her husband at the Massachusetts Institute of Technology.